-General Description: The Lined Snake is a small fossorial snake, with adults ranging from 8–12 inches (20.3–30.5 cm) in length.
-The background coloration is gray, brown, or olive with three (one middorsal, two lateral) gray-white stripes running the length of the body.
-The belly is off-white with two rows of black half-moon shaped markings that run the length of the body (two marks per ventral scale).
-Juvenile coloration is similar to adult coloration.
-Scales are keeled and the anal scale is not divided.
-Lined Snakes are superficially similar to both the Common Gartersnake (Thamnophis sirtalis) and the Plains Gartersnake (Thamnophis radix) in appearance, but can easily be differentiated by the presence of the half-moon markings on the underside.
+Description: The Lined Snake is a small, fossorial snake, with adults ranging from 8–12 inches (20–30 cm) in length.
+The background coloration is gray, tan, or brown with three pale-yellow stripes running the length of the body: one in the center of the back and the others along each side on scale rows two and three.
+The underside is off white with two rows of black half-moon shaped markings that run the length of the body (two marks per ventral scale).
+The head is typically smaller than a similarly sized gartersnake.
+Juveniles are similar in coloration to adults.
+Individuals have keeled scales and an undivided anal scale.
+Lined Snakes are similar in appearance to both the Common Gartersnake and the Plains Gartersnake but can easily be differentiated by the presence of the half-moon markings on the underside.

-South Dakota Range: Lined Snakes have a limited distribution in South Dakota and are found along the Big Sioux River corridor north to Palisades State Park in Minnehaha County.
-Recently, a population of Lined Snakes was in Hutchinson County, suggesting this species may also occur along the James River corridor.
+South Dakota Distribution: Lined Snakes have a limited distribution in South Dakota and are found along the Big Sioux River as far north as Palisades State Park in Minnehaha County.
+Recently, a population of Lined Snakes was discovered in Hutchinson County, which may suggest additional populations along the James River.

 South Dakota Status: This species is listed as endangered by South Dakota Game, Fish and Parks.
-Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
+Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).